MEDICINE AND SURGERY "F"

 .
 Fibrin is essentially insoluble and readily aggregates forming a network that adheres to the platelet plug.
 The fibrin network is further stabilized by the formation of covalent isopeptide bonds catalyzed by coagulation factor XIII.

 The conversion of fibrinogen into fibrin is due to the specific proteolytic enzyme

-.
-Thrombin is a peculiar protein whose surface glutamic acid residues are post-translationally carboxylated and converted to gamma-carboxy glutamates; it requires calcium to function.
-The enzyme that gamma-carboxylates glutamic acid uses vitamin K as a cofactor and in avitaminosis K (a rare condition, being this vitamin produced by the intestinal flora) thrombin is produced but is not post-translationally modified and is inactive.
+to function.
+The enzyme that gamma-carboxylates glutamic acid uses vitamin K as a cofactor and in avitaminosis K (a rare condition, being this vitamin produced by the intestinal flora) thrombin and the other coagulation enzymes are produced but are not post-translationally modified and are inactive.
 Hence deficit of vitamin K (observed during long term antibiotic treatments) or administration of its inhibitors (antivitamin K; e.g. warfarin) cause defective blood clotting.

 TABLE 1: A list of the main coagulation components and the pertinent laboratory tests (due to faulty identifications, not all numbers are used)